jernejjevsenak/dendroExtra/cran-comments.md

 ## Resubmission
 This is a resubmission.
 CRAN devtools results returned the following error: Package required and available but unsuitable version: 'stats'.
 To remove the error:

 * I changed the Depends field in the Description file: Depends: R (>= 3.4).
 I decided to do that since the error was produced in an earlier version of R (i.e. R 3.3.3 (2017-03-06)).
+(Solution was suggested by [R-pkg-devel] mailing list.)
 * I removed the specific version of 'stats' in the Imports field in the Description file.
 * I changed the import in the NAMESCPACE for 'stats'.
 Now: importFrom("stats", "cor", "lm", "qt", "quantile")